 Let yourself be immersed in Laika’s Diorama of the Senses in the Mikke van Lo, where sounds, bits of music and smells draw you into Bruegel’s painting!

 For The World of Bruegel, Peter De Bie and ‘food archaeologist’ Jeroen Van Vaerenbergh did research into 16th-century eating and drinking habits, as well as into how people lived at the time.
-They created an installation that combines smells and short stories about eating and drinking in Bruegel’s day.
+Together with the artist duo Elke&Bruno, they created an installation that combines smells and short stories about eating and drinking in Bruegel’s day.
 This interactive installation revolves around six ‘scent slots’ into which visitors poke their heads.
 Inside each dome you see a fragment from the painting that refers to a specific ingredient.

 During the Expo The World of Bruegel at the Bokrijk Open-Air Museum, The Diorama of the Senses can be experienced at the Mikke Van Lo barn, right next to the Square of the Senses, from April 6th until the 20th of October.